arcamagna/videowall/README.md

 videowall [options] [files..]
 ```
 ### Options
-	-n
+	-n <number>
-	   Number of rows (2 - 16).
-Default 4 (16 tiles) or 3 (18 tiles) in portrait mode.
+	   Number of rows (max 16).
+Default is 4, or 3 in portrait mode.

-	-l
-	   Landscape mode for each video (default).

-	-L
-	   As above but use landscape files only (disabled if -s specified).

-	-p
+	-m <number>
+	   Maximum number of files.
+This determines the tile sequence before repeating.

+	-M <letter>
+	   Display mode for tiles.
+Landscape mode is used by default.
+	   L  Use landscape files only.
-	   Portrait mode.
+		p  Portrait mode.

-	-P
-	   As above but use portrait files only (disabled if -s specified).
+	   P  Use portrait files only.

-	-o <number>
+	-s <number>
-	   Offset to skip valid files e.g. -o4 use 5th file onwards.
+	   Skip number of valid files e.g. -s4 use 5th valid file onwards.

-	-s
+	-c
-	   Skip integrity check (faster start up).
+	   File check (slower start up).

-	-F
+	-F <number>
 	   Target frame rate.
 Default 30 fps.

 	-r
 	   Find files recursively.

-	-f <extension>
+	-f <string>
 	   Filter filetype(s) e.g. "mp4 jpg".

-	-t <centre|left>
+	-t <string>
-	   Position titles (file name) centre or left.
-Default no titles.

-	-T <centre|left>
-	   As above but use title tag if it exists (otherwise use file name).
+	   Title type (name or tag) and position (centre or left) e.g. "tag centre".
+Default is no titles.

+	-d <number>
+	   Duration in seconds.

 	-S
 	   Shuffle file order.

-	-g <"colour thickness">
+	-g <string>
 	   Grid or bezel colour and thickness e.g. "black 3" or "#000000 3".
 Default is no grid.

-	-R <"output_file.mp4">
+	-a <path|number>
+	   File name or tile number for audio source.
+Default is no audio.

+	-o <path>
-	   Specify a file name to record output.
+	   Specify a path and file name to record output.

-	-d
+	-l
+	   Use with output file to specify lossless H.264 encoding.

+	-p
+	   Use with output file to specify Apple ProRes encoding.

+	-D
 	   demo

 ### Files
 Directory name or list of videos/images.
 If omitted current directory is used.

 ### Operation
-If there aren't enough files available they will be repeated to fill the given area.
+If there aren't enough files available or the number of files is limited with -m then they will be repeated to fill the given area.
-Performance can be very slow for larger values of n especially when checking file validity.
+Performance can be very slow for larger values of n especially when mode is L or P or tag is used for title.
+Lossless or ProRes encoding can produce very large files.
+These have very little or no compression and are best used with a set duration.
+Encoding parameters can be modified in the config file if needed.

 Press q to quit

 ### Examples
 ```